dragonlfy/online-causal-rca/README.md

-# OnlineCausalRCA

-Public reference implementation for **Online Causal-Graph Maintenance and Interactive Querying for Root-Cause Analysis in Microservice Systems**.
+# OnlineCausalRCA: Maintaining Queryable Fault-Propagation Graphs for Interactive Multimodal Microservice DiagnosisA

 OnlineCausalRCA treats service-fault causality as an **online maintained data structure** rather than an offline model that must be rebuilt after every topology change.
 The repository implements the core mechanisms described in the paper: